-there is nothing concealed that will not be revealed, and nothing hidden that will not be known
+there is nothing concealed that will not be revealed, and nothing hidden that will not be known that people hide" Matthew 10:27

 Both of these statements mean the same thing.
 Being concealed or hidden represents being kept secret, and being revealed represents being made known.
 Jesus is emphasizing that God will make all things known.
 This can be stated in active form.
-Alternate translation: "God will reveal the things that people hide"
+Alternate translation: "God will reveal the things